SquidDev-CC/plethora/items/keyboard.md

 you have finished typing, press escape to resume normal play.

 ### Using with the neural interface
-Whilst the neural interface is a fantastic piece of technology, it is rather frustrating having to dig out your neural connector every time you want to use it.
+While the neural interface is a fantastic piece of technology, it is rather frustrating having to dig out your neural connector every time you want to use it.
 Thankfully this is no longer the case: you only have to dig out a keyboard instead!
 As long as your keyboard is not bound to any computer, using it whilst wearing a neural interface will type on your headpiece instead.
 In conjunction with the overlay glasses, you can create all sorts of convenient interfaces.

 One can also place the keyboard in a _module slot_ of a neural interface.
 Doing so will mean key presses are continually relayed to the interface, even when not in in the keyboard's GUI.
-Consequently you can add your own keybindings, triggering all sorts of actions using the interface.
+Consequently you can add your own keybindings, triggering all sorts of actions.